 Question: "What did the pillar of cloud by day and the pillar of fire by night signify?
 (Exodus 13:21-22)"

-Answer: The pillar of cloud by day and the pillar of fire by night guided the Israelites during their exodus from the Egyptian bondage.
+Answer: The pillar of cloud by day and the pillar of fire by night guided the Israelites during their exodus from Egyptian bondage.
 This allowed them to travel by day and by night.
-Exodus 13:21-22 explains that God gave them the pillar of cloud by day to lead them in the way He wanted them to go and the pillar of fire by night to give light.
+Exodus 13:21–22 explains that God gave them the pillar of cloud by day to lead them in the way He wanted them to go and the pillar of fire by night to give light.
 The pillar was not just symbolism but a real phenomenon.
-We have no way of knowing how God made the pillar but it was obviously a miraculous event that God used to lead them for their forty years in the wilderness.
+We have no way of knowing how God made the pillar, but it was obviously a miraculous event that God used to lead them for their forty years in the wilderness.
 During the day the pillar guided their journey.
 During the night it gave light and, no doubt, comfort.